 Hybrid materials, among them, Metal-Organic Frameworks (MOFs) are coordination polymers consisting of metal ions or clusters linked into extended structures by bridging polydentate organic ligands.
 These materials are of our special interest and we study several aspects of hybrid materials ranging from their synthesis to applications in different fields.
 We are also interested in the synthesis of new organic ligands to prepare novel hybrid materials.
 We are committed to the development of fast, economical and safe routes for the synthesis of hybrid materials.
 The difficulty lies in the large number of factors that affect the final structure of the product, such as temperature and reaction time, pH, metal/ligand molar ratio, solvent and counter ion type, etc. We are interested in studies of different synthetic routes and parameters to optimize the formation of desired materials.
 Efforts are given to prepare high-quality single crystals adequate for structural analysis via hydrothermal or solvothermal synthesis routes.

-Alternative synthesis methods such as electrochemical, sonochemical and sonoelectrochemical have also been investigated in effort to reduce the synthesis time and to produce nano-sized hybrid materials.
+Alternative synthesis methods such as electrochemical, sonochemical and sonoelectrochemical have also been investigated in an effort to reduce the synthesis time and to produce nano-sized hybrid materials.

 - Kulesza, J., Barros, B. S., da Silva, I. M. V., da Silva, G. G., & Alves Júnior, S. Efficient and environmentally friendly electrochemical synthesis of the metallacalixarene [Cu(1,3-bdc)·DMF]·2H2O.
 CrystEngComm, 15 (2013), 8881-8882. https://doi.org/10.1039/c3ce41679h